How to Start Your Own Blog

 If you need any help setting up your blog with this tutorial, you can contact me and I will help you.

-Special: Right now Bluehost is offering a sale for BYOB visitors on hosting for just $2.65 per month instead of$7.99 per month.
+Special: Right now Bluehost is offering BYOB visitors blog hosting for just $2.75 per month instead of$7.99 per month.
 That’s a sweet reduction you should grab while available.
-This sale ends at 11:59 P.M.
-Mountain Standard Time on Tuesday, July 16th.

 1. Click here to get the special $2.75 per month rate on Bluehost, and then click “Get Started Now”.